codeablehq/expertstatsplugin/README.md

 1. Upload the `expertstatsplugin-master` folder and it's contents to the `/wp-content/plugins/` directory or install the .zip via the WP plugins panel in your WordPress admin dashboard
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
 You should now be able to access the Plugin's options via `Codeable Stats` link on WordPress dashboard menu.
-You will need to enter your Codeable Username and Password under Settings then ‘Fetch remove data’.
+You will need to enter your Codeable Username and Password under Settings then ‘Fetch remote data’.

 ### Frequently Asked Questions